 AI is the most powerful car you've never been taught to drive.
 This is driving school.

 You define the problem.
 You set the direction.
-You verify the output.
+You decide what good looks like and check the work against it.
 AI does the execution.
 Work through real projects for fictional clients across seven areas of tech.

-Give AI the right context, direct it through real workflows, verify what it produces, and know when to push back.
+Give AI the right context, direct it through real workflows, audit what it produces against what you asked for, and know when to push back.
 This is the curriculum.

 - 01Web DevelopmentBuild sites and apps, from static pages to full-stack deployments.— Start here if you want to see things come to life in a browser.24 projects→Build sites and apps, from static pages to full-stack deployments.— Start here if you want to see things come to life in a browser.